kubernetes-retired/contrib/docker-micro-benchmark/README.md

 TODOs
 -----
 * Support event stream benchmark.
 The old event stream benchmark is removed in this version.
-* Add error statisitcs and sanity check in current benchmarks to analyze docker reliability.
+* Add error statistics and sanity check in current benchmarks to analyze docker reliability.